June 17, 2008

 Polymer Clay Tutor

-thank you for reposting!! and for the awesome glitter tips! i am going to try making canes with my clay, now i am all excited!! thanks to you!! hugs, kathy :-)
+Cindy – thank you for the awesome glitter tips! i am going to try making canes with my clay, now i am all excited!! thanks to you!! hugs, kathy :-)

 How cute is that!?
 I hope Ellen responds to you Kathy.
 What kind of resin did you use in one of the projects?
 That is a great solution!